Real Estate in Bali, Indonesia

 What is a typical expat home or apartment like in Bali?

 "A typical expat home or apartment in Bali, is often a spacious, modern, and well-furnished living space.
 These homes usually feature open-plan living areas, fully equipped kitchens, and comfortable bedrooms with air conditioning.
 Many expat homes also boast private swimming pools, lush tropical gardens, and outdoor lounging areas, perfect for enjoying the warm Balinese climate.
 The architecture often blends traditional Balinese design elements, such as thatched roofs and carved wooden doors, with contemporary features like large windows and sliding glass doors.
 These homes are typically located in popular expat neighborhoods, such as Seminyak, Canggu, or Ubud, where residents can enjoy easy access to international schools, restaurants, and shopping centers.
-Additionally, many expat homes in Bali come with housekeeping and maintenance services, providing a convenient and comfortable lifestyle for their occupants," remarked one foreigner who made the move to Bali.
+Additionally, many expat homes in Bali come with housekeeping and maintenance services, providing a convenient and comfortable lifestyle for their occupants," said one person in Bali.

 What is the average cost of housing in Bali?